ibrado/jekyll-paginate-content/README.md

 ### Excluding sections

-Should you want some fields excluded from the Table Of Contents, add them to the `toc_exclude` option in your site configuration or content front-matter:
+Should you want some sections excluded from the Table Of Contents, add them to the `toc_exclude` option in your site configuration or content front-matter:

 ```yaml
 paginate_content: